 Now the time has come to give your leads a good experience with your trial.
 It means that your product has to be really valuable AND understandable.
 If you find that your leads don’t understand your product and – what’s even worse – they don’t understand the benefits you offer, you failed.
 You will lose a big percentage of your leads.
 And you will lose all the investments you made in your marketing funnel.

 The required outcome is nothing more than the thing your client wants to do.
-If your trial can’t show the leads that they can achieve their desired outcome if they pay for your service, you loose.
+If your trial can’t show the leads that they can achieve their desired outcome if they pay for your service, you lose.

 In addition, if you can’t give your leads appropriate experience, you will also loose!
 This differentiates your service from other services.
 There are lots of similar solutions out there and these offers solve just the same thing you solve.
 Why would anyone choose you if you don’t differ?